-(a) Interrogation of Witnesses

-(1) In so far as practicable, witnesses shall be permitted to present their oral statements without interruption subject to reasonable time constraints imposed by the Chairman, with questioning by the Committee Members taking place afterward.
+(a) Interrogation of Witnesses.-(1) In so far as practicable, witnesses shall be permitted to present their oral statements without interruption subject to reasonable time constraints imposed by the Chairman of the Full Committee or a subcommittee, with questioning by the Committee Members taking place afterward.
 Members should refrain from questions until such statements are completed.

-(2) In recognizing Members, the Chairman shall, to the extent practicable, give preference to the Members on the basis of their arrival at the hearing, taking into consideration the majority and minority ratio of the Members actually present.
-A Member desiring to speak or ask a question shall address the Chairman and not the witness.
+(2) In recognizing Members, the relevant Chairman shall, to the extent practicable, give preference to the Members on the basis of their arrival at the hearing, taking into consideration the majority and minority ratio of the Members actually present.
+A Member desiring to speak or ask a question shall address the relevant Chairman and not the witness.